Jerry-GK/ClearC/ReadMe.md

 10. naming

     For an identifier, it may be the name for a function, type or a variable, or may not be defined yet.

-       In ClearC, to make naming more clear and avoid ambiguity, we require that in the same namespace(block with the same symbol table), identifiers must be distinct. **Functions, types and variables can NOT have the same name with each other**, otherwise will raise **naming conflict error**.
+    In Version1.1, we maintain thress symbol tables for function, type and varaiable.
+So symbols of different kinds can have the same name in the same "symbol frame".

        ```c
-    //naming conflict for identifier "Student"
-    int Student; //variable
+    //a legal program after Version1.1
     typedef Student struct{}; //type
-    func Student() -> void; //function
+    func Student(Student Student) -> void; //function

     func f() -> void{
-      int Student; //this will NOT cause naming conflict
-      return;
+    	Student Student; //var
+      Student(Student);
     }
        ```

 11. OOP (Encapsulation)

       We want to make the OOP style like golang, but a little different.